Workshop Descriptions by Topic Area

 ACADEMIC COMPUTING ENVIRONMENT (ACE) ORIENTATION - This workshop introduces students to the Academic Computing Environment (ACE) at Hudson Valley Community College.
 Students will learn about their username and password, about their e-mail account and how to manage their computer account.
 The goal of this workshop is to orient students to the computing environment so that they can utilize it to its fullest potential while pursuing their studies at Hudson Valley Community College.

-BLACKBOARD ORIENTATION - This 50-minute orientation is designed to familiarize students with the Blackboard Course Management System.
+BLACKBOARD ORIENTATION - This workshop is designed to familiarize students with the Blackboard Course Management System.
 At the end of the orientation students should feel prepared to use Blackboard in an Online or Web-Enhanced course.
-Students will learn how to navigate Blackboard, participate in Discussion Boards, use Blackboard Email, and submit assignments.
+Students will learn how to navigate Blackboard, participate in Discussion Boards, complete and submit tests, and submit assignments.

-FILE MANAGEMENT - In this hands-on workshop students will learn to manage their files in a windows environment.
-They will be introduced to the hierarchal structure of files, folders and drives.
+FILE MANAGEMENT - This workshop will introduce students to the hierarchal structure of files, folders and drives in a Windows environment.
 They will learn how to create folders, move and/or copy files or folders, change the name of a file or folder, and delete a file or folder.

-HVCC WEBMAIL - This hands-on workshop introduces students to Hudson Valley WebMail.
-Topics covered include how to set webmail options, how to send and receive messages, how to attach files, how to view and save attached files.
-Students will learn organizational and maintenance skills such as deleting messages, creating folders, moving messages within folders and maintaining a contact list.
+HVCC WEBMAIL - This workshop introduces students to Hudson Valley WebMail.
+Topics covered include how to send and receive messages, how to attach files, how to view and save attached files.
+Students will learn organizational and maintenance skills such as deleting messages, moving messages within folders and maintaining a contact list.

 INTRODUCTION TO KEYBOARDING - This introductory workshop in keyboarding is designed to aid students in developing basic keyboarding skills and knowledge of proper typing techniques.
 Students will be introduced to the Gregg College Keyboarding & Document Processing software and textbook, as well as other keyboarding tools available online.

-FORMATTING IN WORD 2007 - This workshop will demonstrate formatting options in Microsoft Word 2007.
-Learn to set margins, apply line spacing, insert page numbers, and set outline levels, among other word processing format options.
+FORMATTING IN WORD 2013- This workshop will demonstrate formatting options in Microsoft Word 2013.
+Learn to set margins, apply line spacing, and insert page numbers, among other word processing format options.

 MATH STUDY SKILLS - This workshop will discuss the correct approach to the "study" of math and the skills needed to help students organize and maximize their study and learning of mathematics.
 Five topics will be presented for consideration in relation to their place in a math course: listening in the classroom, using a math textbook, taking notes in math, doing homework correctly, and preparing for the math test.
 Students will leave this workshop with tips for organizing their notebooks and, most importantly, combining classroom notes with textbook reading when doing homework in a manner that becomes test preparation.